Ierlan History, Family Crest & Coats of Arms

 Spelling variations were extremely common in medieval names, since scribes from that era recorded names according to sound rather than a standard set of rules.
 Ierlan has appeared in various documents spelled Ireland, Ierland and others.

 Early Notables of the Ierlan family (pre 1700)

-, executed for participating in the alleged but fabricated...
-Another 30 words (2 lines of text) are included under the topic Early Ierlan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 151 words (11 lines of text) are included under the topic Early Ierlan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ierlan family to Ireland

 Some of the Ierlan family moved to Ireland, but this topic is not covered in this excerpt.